 - Academic quality with regard to depth of research, appropriateness of references and quality of sources.

-This is the fourth instalment of the RCSIsmj Ethics Challenge.
-The editorial staff would like to congratulate Simon Clifford on his winning essay in the 2011/2012 Ethics Challenge.
-Please see here for his submission.
+This is the third instalment of the RCSIsmj Ethics Challenge.
+The editorial staff would like to congratulate Alison DeMaio and Nathan Clendenen for their winning essay in the 2010 Challenge.
+Please see here for their submission.

-The deadline for submission of entries will be the same as the general submission deadline for the 2013 edition of the RCSIsmj.
-Please visit our website at www.rcsismj.com for specific dates.
-Please contact us at email@example.com for any questions or concerns.
+The deadline for submission of entries will be the same as the general submission deadline for the 2012 edition of the RCSIsmj.
+Please keep up to date on our website.